akshatd/ae567-inference/project_3/ex1.md

 ### Update

-In this step, we will use the new measurement to update the probability distribution of the state of the pendulum at time $\delta k$.
-Since we have another variable now, $y^{\delta k}$, we need to use the joint distribution of $x^{\delta k}$ and $y^{\delta k}$ to find the updated mean and covariance.
+In this step, we will use the new measurement with bayes rule to update the probability distribution of the state of the pendulum at time $\delta k$.
+Since we have the measurement now, $y^{\delta k}$, we need to use the joint distribution of $x^{\delta k}$ and $y^{\delta k}$ to find the updated mean and covariance.
 If we assume this joint distribution is gaussian, we get

 $$
 \begin{aligned}